Facebook just unveiled Libra, its cryptocurrency rival to bitcoin

 Creating a digital wallet

-Facebook is trying to make it simple for users to acquire the new digital coins by creating a wallet called Calibra.
-Users will download the app onto their iPhone or Android devices, or add the wallet into Messenger or WhatsApp by clicking the Calibra logo, which looks like a single wave.
+Users will download the Calibra app onto their iPhone or Android devices, or add the wallet into Messenger or WhatsApp.

 To prevent fraud, Facebook will also ask users to verify their identity by uploading an ID such as a driver's license.
 The company will encrypt this information and may retain it, depending on local regulations.
-Users can then link their bank accounts to the app to exchange, for example, a US dollar for Libra.
-The wallet will automatically convert the dollar figure to the Libra amount.
+Users can then link their bank accounts to the app to exchange, for example, US dollars for Libra.
+The wallet will automatically convert the dollar figure into the Libra amount.

-Over time, users could use Libra coins to purchase an item on Marketplace, make a donation or buy a product from retailers, said Kevin Weil, vice president of product of blockchain at Facebook.
+Over time, people could use Libra coins to purchase an item on Marketplace, make a donation or buy a product from retailers, said Kevin Weil, vice president of product for blockchain at Facebook.
 The wallet, which is still being built, may also be integrated into Instagram direct message at some point, he said.

 "There's a lot of overlap between the way you use a wallet and the way you would use a messaging app that makes them great first steps for us," Weil said.

 Facebook plans to offer incentives to get consumers and businesses to use Libra.
-A business could get cash back in Libra coins if they process a transaction using the virtual currency.
+A business could get cash back in Libra coins if it processes a transaction using the virtual currency.
 Early users may get some Libra coins when they set up an account and for referring friends to the app.

 The Calibra wallet will also work with other wallets that accept Libra, similar to the way email can be sent across services, such as between Google and Yahoo.